 The health requirements for all FDU School of Nursing students are explained in the "Medical Compliance Requirements" section of this document.
-The completed health forms must be submitted by the student directly to the Student Health Services Office where it is kept on file.
-Incomplete forms are considered to be non-compliant.
-Each student MUST comply with this policy in order to ensure safety and to fulfill contractual agreements between the University and clinical experience providers.
+Each student MUST comply with this policy to ensure safety and to fulfill contractual agreements between the University and clinical experience providers.
 Students will NOT BE ADMITTED to a clinical placement if they do not meet medical compliance requirements.
 Any resulting clinical absence jeopardizes meeting course requirements.

 If a student experiences a change in health status requiring absence from a clinical lab, a note must be submitted from the student's physician stating that the student's health has improved to the point that full participation in clinical labs is again possible.

-Criminal History Record Search
+Criminal Background Search

-Fairleigh Dickinson University has affiliation agreements with health care institutions in the region to provide clinical experiences for students of the Henry P. Becton School of Nursing & Allied Health.
+Fairleigh Dickinson University has affiliation agreements with health care institutions in the region to provide clinical experiences for students at the Henry P. Becton School of Nursing & Allied Health.
 The affiliated healthcare institutions are required by the Joint Commission on Accreditation of Health care Organization Standard (HR1.20) to conduct criminal history checks on all personnel who work in clinical settings, including nursing students.
 All students must comply with this requirement to evaluate their suitability for placement in a clinical experience.
 Information obtained may cause affiliated health care institutions to reject a student for a clinical experience.
 New students will complete an initial criminal background check before the 1st clinical course at Fairleigh Dickinson University, School of Nursing and Allied Health, and annually until graduation.

-Drug Urine Test
+Urine Drug Test